[Ultimate Guide] Selected Turkish Phrases and Examples Useful for Daily Conversation and Travel

 How much is the bus fare?

-How much is it to the airport
+How much to the airport?

 Please use the meter